Sustainability and responsibility in the supply chain

 People

-We constantly work to improve working conditions for people, such as when we are dealing with critical raw materials in the supply chain.
+Audi constantly works to improve working conditions for people, for example when dealing with critical raw materials in the supply chain.

 Innovation

-Through increased integration of new technologies such as artificial intelligence or blockchain, we want to continuously improve traceability in our global, complex supply chains.
+Through increased integration of new technologies such as artificial intelligence or blockchain, Audi wants to continuously improve traceability in the global, complex supply chains.

 The possibilities and starting points for acting sustainably in the supply chain are as multi-layered as the supplier structure.
-Thanks to the consistent electrification of our vehicles, it is here that the majority of CO₂ emissions arise.
-That is why it is essential for us as part of the Audi CO₂ program to improve the CO₂ balance sheet in the supply chain even before our vehicles embark on their first kilometers on the road.
-To do this, we are focusing at various points on green energy, CO₂-reduced aluminum and CO₂-reduced steel as well as recycling concepts, and the use of secondary materials.
-For example, using secondary aluminum enables energy savings of up to 95 percent compared with primary aluminum.
-Newly developed guidelines, which for example stipulate that only green energy is used by Audi partners, support our contract award processes and promote the use of renewable energy.
-In this way, we reduce negative impacts at the places where we cannot completely avoid them and generate positive effects everywhere that we can.
+Thanks to the consistent electrification of Audi vehicles, it is here that the majority of CO₂ emissions arise.
+That is why it is essential as part of the Audi CO₂ program to improve the CO₂ balance sheet in the supply chain even before the vehicles embark on their first kilometers on the road.
+For Audi, CO₂ emissions and recycled content are binding technical requirements that are specified by Audi and must be ensured and validated by suppliers.
+The company sees the largest reduction measures in the use of CO₂-reduced aluminum, CO₂-reduced steel, the increased use of secondary materials and the use of renewable energies in energy-intensive materials and manufacturing processes.

 Since 2019 the so-called sustainability rating (S-Rating) helps us to check the sustainability performance of our suppliers.
 Participation in the S-Rating is mandatory and a prerequisite for a mutual business relationship.
 The individual assessment tools of the S-Rating focus on sustainable action at the company’s sites.
 The evaluation in the S-Rating determines whether a site is eligible as a supplier or not.
 On a page set up specifically for this purpose, you will find further information on the S-Rating, on participation and on free training offers that will help you to go through the process and, if necessary, improve your results.